-- 1. observe and identify the modulations of mind. - 2. rate themselves on an emotional matrix to analyse their strengths and weaknesses; and improve themselves. - 3. practice time, mind and anger management techniques in their daily life. - 4. interpret the results of psychometric testing. - 5. demonstrate the skill of using humour to heal.
+- 1. analyse and observe and identify the modulations of mind; - 2. describe the rate themselves on emotional matrix to analyse their strengths & weaknesses and improve themselves; - 3. examine and practice time mind and anger management techniques in their daily life; - 4. explain the results of psychometric testing; - 5. demonstrate the skill of using humour to heal.

-Unit Unit wise Weightage of Marks (in %) C&K A&A Unit 1: Introduction 15 V V Unit 2: Mindfulness 20 V V Unit 3: Intelligences of Effective People 20 $\sqrt{}$ V Unit 4: Mind Management for Achieving Excellence 20 $\checkmark$ √ Unit 5: Self- Assessment 25 $\sqrt{}$ $\sqrt{}$
+Unit Unit wise Weightage of Marks (in %) C&K A&A Unit 1: Introduction 15 V V Unit 2: Mindfulness 20 V V Unit 3: Intelligences of Effective People 20 V V Unit 4: Mind Management for Achieving Excellence 20 V V Unit 5: Self- Assessment 25 V V